device42/device42-docs/docs/infrastructure-management/ipam/switch-ports.md

 **Up admin:** Whether the port is administratively up or not.
 **Count:** Count in the number of ports.
 **Discovered type:** The port type as discovered during autodiscovery.
 This field is read-only.
 The discovered type value can be used to mark certain ports as uncounted, delete ports, or ignore certain port types in autodiscovery.
 **Remote Port:** If the port is connected to another switch port, you can make that association here.
-This can be auto-discovered as well.
+This can be autodiscovered as well.
 **Don't change via API:** If you override remote port connectivity manually, check this so autodiscovery or an API doesn't make this change automatically.
 **Tags:** A comma-separated list of tags you would like attributed to the switch port.
 **HW Address:** Any MAC addresses and devices connected to the switch port and the VLAN associated with the MAC address.